 Why settle for a screen that can only display 240 frames per second when you can go to the edge and choose a screen with a 50 percent increase in maximum display rate?
 Know theROG Swift 360

-Only a few years ago, questions were raised about the real need for ultra-fast refresh screens, first in a wave of 144 Hz models and then for more advanced models reaching 240 Hz - but there seems to be widespread acceptance today for unique products These are capable of contributing and helping some consumers with their competitive gaming performance (even if they do not consciously feel it).
+Only a few years ago there were doubts about the real need for screens with a particularly fast refresh rate, first as part of a wave of models that support 144 Hz and then for more advanced models that reach speeds of 240 Hz - but today there seems to be widespread agreement that unique products These are able to contribute and assist some consumers in their competitive gaming performance (even if they do not consciously feel it).
 Does that mean it's time to move on to the next extreme?
-Basus would rather discover the answer to this in a practical way and in front of everyone.
+Asus prefers to find out the answer to this practically and in front of everyone.

-As part of the CES 2020 exhibition, we are officially announcing a new gaming model at the cutting edge - it is simply called ROG Swift 360, and is the first home desktop to support a refresh rate of up to 360 Hz, meaning the ability to display 360 different frames every second (connected to systems A computer capable of processing the information at a fast and stable rate accordingly).
-You thought 300 Hz screens on computers Mobile Are the record highs?
+As part of the CES exhibition for 2020, we receive an official announcement of a new gaming model at the forefront of technology - it is simply called ROG Swift 360, and is the first home desktop screen that supports a refresh rate of up to 360 Hz, ie the option to display 360 different frames every second (connected to systems Computer capable of processing the information at a fast and stable rate accordingly).
+You thought 300 Hz monitors on computers Mobile Are the record highs?
 Think again.

-The ROG Swift 360 focuses on its agile display speed at the expense of most other features - which is why you'll get a 24.5-inch TN panel and a somewhat basic 1080p resolution.
-However, the screen has full support for G-Sync technology NVIDIA Which will ensure a virtually uniform and accurate display - and a well-known 'aggressive' gaming design that includes colorful illumination at the bottom of its class.
+The ROG Swift 360 focuses on its agile display speed at the expense of most of the other features - and therefore you will get a TN panel with a diagonal size of 24.5 inches and a somewhat basic 1080p resolution.
+However, the screen has full support for G-Sync's technology NVIDIA Which will be able to ensure a uniformly uniform and accurate practical display - and also a familiar aggressive 'gaming' design that includes colorful illumination at the bottom of its class.